tstenner1/Aggregate-Data-To-Display-Trends/README.md

 # Pandas

-Below is a trimmed down readme highlighting the specific skills executed in this assignment.

-## Background

-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete **one of two** (not both)  Data Challenges.
-Once again, which challenge you take on is your choice.
-Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.
+Using what I learned in Python Pandas I applied it to new situations.
+In this repository I complete two Data Challenges.

-## Heroes of Pymoli
+## Data Challenge 1: Heroes of Pymoli

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+The company wants me to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+My final report includes the following:

 ### Player Count